-The soil is where your roots breathe and feed on air and nutrients.
+Soil is where your roots breathe and feed on air and nutrients.
 When attempting to grow your own marijuana plants it’s is good to have an understanding of what separates the best soil for weed from bad marijuana soil.
-The major factors of texture, pH and nutrient content govern the ability for your roots to grow and retain nutrients from the soil.
-Let’s go through the building blocks of the best soil for cannabis possible.
+Let’s go through the building blocks to make the best possible soil for cannabis.

 What’s the difference between soil and soilless mixes?